The Mourning Dove's Coo

-We have changed home thrice and somehow every home we lived in had a Mourning Dove around it as if it has been following us.
+We have changed home thrice and somehow every home we lived in had a Mourning Dove around it as if it had been following us.

 So I am used to waking up at the coo of Mourning Dove with some occasional cooing throughout the day.

 And then one fine day as I am going about my business as usual, I see a pair of Mourning Doves surveying our balcony.
-There are some potted plants in the balcony.

 He keeps coming back every five minutes with a twig in his beak.

 The next day evening when I return home I once again see the female sitting in the pot, that is because there are two eggs laid in the nest.

-Also I cannot stop watering the plant, if the plant dies and dries up, the nest will be exposed.
+Also, I cannot stop watering the plant, if the plant dies and dries up, the nest will be exposed.

 So each passing day I start pouring very little water on the other end of the pot just to make sure that the water doesn't reach the eggs but at the same time keeps the plant alive.

 The female Dove who is slightly bigger than the male, takes the night shift whereas the male is on the day shift.

 The shift ritual goes on for 3 weeks where both the parents efficiently do a long shift to incubate the eggs.

-This is unusual as I am used to seeing both the parents sit firm and seldom move.
+This is unusual as I am used to seeing both parents sit firm and seldom move.

 I am thrilled to see that and instantly announce the arrival of the babies to my family.

 The babies are now six days old and both the parents continue their shift and feeding without a miss.

-The babies look healthy with light brown fur on them, they are too young to have wings.Mourning Doves feed crop milk to their babies
+The babies look healthy with light brown feathers on them, they are too young to have wing feathers.Mourning Doves feed crop milk to their babies

-They are able to generate the crop milk for first 4-5 days thereafter the babies are fed seeds.
+They are able to generate the crop milk for the first 4-5 days thereafter the babies are fed seeds.

-After a few days I notice that both the babies are left unattended once in a while and that is the time when I get really worried.
+After a few days, I notice that both the babies are left unattended once in a while and that is the time when I get really worried.

 Poor little babies, they look worried and vulnerable whenever their parents are not around and that makes me uneasy too.

-In fact I have even decided that come what may I will not let the babies die and I if their parents don't return I will do whatever it takes to save them.
+In fact, I have even decided that come what may I will not let the babies die and I if their parents don't return will do whatever it takes to save them.

 I will adopt them and take care of them.

 But every 7-8 hours I am happy to see that either mother or father arrive in the nest to feed them and spend some time with them.

-It been a little over two weeks and the babies now have wings.
+It has been a little over two weeks and the babies now have wings.

 Then one bright morning I see that one of the babies is standing on the edge of the balcony with one parent on either side.

 This is precisely why one baby is somewhat younger than the other one as they are born twelve hours apart.

 As I pen my thoughts both the babies have left the nest, every morning I keep looking for them from the balcony in the tree and on the ground.

 Young Mourning Doves leave their nest and spend several days on the ground hiding in a bush.

-They are fed by their father during these days till they are finally able to fly and fend themselves.
-I hope and pray that both are alive and kicking.
+They are fed by their father during these days till they are finally able to fly and fend for themselves.

-Even if one parent gets killed the other single handedly raises the babies and cares for them till the babies are about a month old.
+Even if one parent gets killed the other single-handedly raises the babies and cares for them till the babies are about a month old.

 I have gotten very attached to these two baby Doves especially because they had to spend time alone in the nest or is it because I have recently lost my dear father and the sight of new life is comforting me from inside.
-But again I have always been fond of babies.

-I even used to talk these baby Doves when they were alone in the nest in an attempt to comfort them.
+I even used to talk to these baby Doves when they were alone in the nest in an attempt to comfort them.

-I have spent a sleepless night when the babies were left alone all throughout the night for the first time.
+I have spent a sleepless night when the babies were left alone throughout the night for the first time.

-I was relieved only next morning when I saw their father in the nest He returned only after sun rise.
-Mourning Doves train their babies to be strong and independent.
+I was relieved only the next morning when I saw their father in the nest He returned only after sunrise.

 They are known to even stop feeding their babies if the babies are reluctant to glide and fly.

-Once again the male dove is collecting the twigs and female is sitting the nest straightening their nest.
+Once again the male dove is collecting the twigs and the female is sitting in the nest straightening their nest.

 It's the Circle of Life, And it moves us all

-Through despair and hope, Through faith and love
+Through despair and hope, Through faith and love.

 It makes me ponder that life is sweet and simple but it's us humans who have made simple little things complex.